 Our relationship with HMRC and level of risk

-The Group has a low tolerance for tax risk and committed to acting with integrity and transparency in all tax matters, and we have an open, up-front and no-surprises policy in dealings with HMRC.
-We are in regular discussions with our customer compliance manager at HMRC and HMRC are kept informed and are asked for pre-clearance where applicable in relation to complex areas and transactions.
+The Group has a low tolerance for tax risk.
+Canary Wharf are committed to acting with integrity and transparency in all tax matters, and the Group has an open, up-front and no-surprises policy in dealings with HMRC.
+The Group are in regular discussions with its customer compliance manager at HMRC, HMRC are kept informed and are asked for pre-clearance where applicable in relation to complex areas and transactions.

-This strategy published on 26 April 2021 applies to Canary Wharf Group Investment Holdings plc and all the members of its group subject to UK tax (“The Group”), and meets the requirements of paragraph 16(2) Schedule 19 to the Finance Act 2016 in respect of the accounting period ended 31 December 2020.
+This strategy, published on 15 March 2023 applies to Canary Wharf Group Investment Holdings plc and all the members of its group subject to UK tax (“The Group”) and meets the requirements of paragraph 16(2) Schedule 19 to the Finance Act 2016 in respect of the accounting period ended 31 December 2022.